-To automatically start cursor mode to scroll the chart:
+To automatically start Pointer Mode to scroll the chart:

 - Highlight the Date field.
-Then press down to start the pointer (pan) mode. - 2.
+Then press down to start the Pointer (Pan) Mode. - 2.
 Scroll the chart right to view the next day or left to view the previous day.

 Sun & Moon Sub Tab